 Hello, World!
 Dinosaurs by Jill McDonald

-This is another beautifully illustrated book.
+This is another book with bright illustrations.
 Hello, World!
 Dinosaurs lists a number of dinosaurs, giving little bits of information about each.
 This one provides more information than some of the others.
-Bringing out relevant and little-known facts about certain dinosaurs.
+Bringing out relevant and little-known fun facts about certain dinosaurs.
+And it ends with a dinosaur roar.

-It also references the fact that dinosaurs aren’t around anymore, pointing kids toward museums to see them.
+It also references the fact that dinosaurs aren’t around anymore, pointing kids to dinosaur fossils and museums.
 It’s perfect for toddlers who are starting to explore the pages and ask questions.

-So there you have my pick for the 10 best dinosaur books for toddlers.
-Pick these books up to keep your toddler engaged with reading.
+So there you have my pick for the best dinosaur books for toddlers.
+Pick these books up for your little dinosaur fan and keep your toddler engaged with reading.
 And to get back some of those precious moments when your child is sitting still on your lap.